profweiliu/design-resilient-communities/charrette.md

   <tr>
     <td></td>
     <td>
       The charrette begins with an introduction to the City of Durant study area, including site boundaries, key context, and the overall charrette structure.
-Students are introduced to the City Resilience Framework (CRF) and its four dimensions: <br>Health & Wellbeing <br>Economy & Society <br>Infrastructure & Environment <br>Leadership & Planning. <br>
+Students are introduced to the City Resilience Framework (CRF) and its four dimensions: <br>1.
+Health & Wellbeing <br>2.
+Economy & Society <br>3.
+Infrastructure & Environment <br>4.
+Leadership & Planning <br>
       <em>Location:</em> Gould Hall 130 Gallery
     </td>
   </tr>